Controllers

 This hash drives the browsable API, the OpenAPI schema, strong parameters, and the filter/search metadata.
 If you build any custom behavior, consult field_configuration rather than re-deriving field info from the model.

-Association Sub-Fields
+Association Fields

-When a field is an association, the framework automatically picks a set of sub_fields — by default, the primary key plus the first “label-like” column that exists (from RESTFramework.config.label_fields: name, label, login, title, email, username, url).
+When a field is an association, the framework automatically picks a set of fields — by default, the primary key plus the first “label-like” column that exists (from RESTFramework.config.label_fields: name, label, login, title, email, username, url).

 class Api::MoviesController < ApiController